Mthe001/Crowd-Cube/README.md

 # CrowdCube - React + Vite Setup

 CrowdCube is a modern web application template built with **React** and **Vite**, designed to help you get started with creating dynamic, responsive web apps.
-This template provides a minimal and optimized setup that includes **Hot Module Replacement (HMR)** for fast development and integrated **ESLint** for consistent code style.
+This template provides a minimal and optimized setup that includes **Hot Module Replacement (HMR)** for fast development, integrated **ESLint** for consistent code style, and modern libraries to enhance your app's UI and animation features.

-This template is perfect for building fast, scalable web applications with React, leveraging the power of Vite as the bundler and developer server.
+This template is perfect for building fast, scalable web applications with React, leveraging the power of Vite as the bundler and developer server, and features like **Tailwind CSS**, **React Simple Typewriter**, and **React Awesome Reveal** for enhanced styling and animations.

 ---